Vnntnn/Vnntnn/README.md

 - Basics ML, learning.

 # Education🏫
-- Freshmen at the School of Information Technology (IT KMITL)
+- Freshmen at the School of Information Technology at KMITL

 # Contact☎️
 - Email: thanabodee.ninee@gmail.com